-There are two major certifications today aimed for requirements management professionals: REQB and IREB.
+There are two major certifications today aimed for requirements management professionals: REQB Certification and IREB Certification.

 In this article, I will discuss some of the differences between the REQB and IREB certification, as well as what Delphi and oracles have to do with them.